Need help? We are available to speak to you 7 days a weekRead More

 • questioning you about purchases you make or where you spend your money

-• only giving you money for purchases they agree to or requiring receipts or proof of purchases for items
+• only giving you money for purchases they agree to, or requiring receipts or proof of purchase for items

 • using joint finances for personal use against your wishes or without your knowledge